Whyzanet/WhyzaGC/README.md

  The SBM20 detects limited range beta particle radiation and penetrating long range gamma electromagnetic radiation, but not short range alpha particle radiation, which is fine as you don’t want to be playing with hazardous alpha radiation sources anyway ( e.g. a smoke alarm’s Americium-241 ).

-The Vaseline glass’s uranium radiation is mostly stopped by aluminum, which fits the definition of being mostly beta radiation.
+The Vaseline glass’s radiation is mostly stopped by aluminum, which fits the definition of being mostly beta radiation.

 In addition to giving off radiation, Vaseline Glass/Uranium is also fluorescent bright green under UV light.